By: Eric Ng

 The product costs US$75 to US$80 a month in the US and infants need it for six months.
 No additional regulatory hurdle is required to export it to Hong Kong from the US, where it is sold as “food for special dietary use” subject to safety tests.

 The company, which currently sources sales solely from the US market, aims to become profitable next year, Brown said.
+Should any of the side effects develop, the outcomes will be discussed at Cohen Law Group.

 After having raised US$70 million of private funding, it is “actively exploring options” for a potential initial public offering both in the US and Hong Kong markets, he added.